BAMresearch/bam-masterdata/docs/tutorials/parsing.md

                     data.get("date"), "%Y-%m-%d"
                 ).date(),
             )

             # Add to collection
             exp_id = collection.add(experiment)
             logger.info(f"Added experiment with ID: {exp_id}")
 ```

+??? note "Mapping metadata to openBIS"
+    Not all metadata fields you have defined in your files are necessarily defined in your openBIS instance.
+If you feel a field is important but missing in openBIS, please, contact the admins of your instance to include such field.

+    For `bam-masterdata`, you can [open an issue](https://github.com/BAMresearch/bam-masterdata/issues) with your prefered changes.
+The whole list of Object Types and their metadata is defined [here](https://github.com/BAMresearch/bam-masterdata/blob/main/bam_masterdata/datamodel/object_types.py).

 ### Step 2: Test the Parser Locally